stevebrownlee/vps-setup/README.md

 ## Accessing your VPS

-Make sure that your private SSH key is currently loaded into your bash session.
+Make sure that your private SSH key is currently loaded into your bash session by typing the following commands into your terminal.

 ```
 eval `ssh-agent`
 ssh-add ~/.ssh/id_rsa
 ```

-In your CLI, execute the command `ssh root@[your droplet IP address but not the brackets]`.
+In your CLI, execute the command `ssh root@{your droplet IP address}`.
 This will open up a secure shell connection to your droplet.

 #### If you are prompted for the root password